The Dangers of Snorting, Injecting, and Smoking Opioids

 There are many continuing care programs (also called aftercare) that patients can benefit from after attending formal treatment to set patients up for success and help prevent relapse.
 These can range from living in a sober living facility to attending 12-Step meetings.19

 It is never too late to seek treatment and help is available.
-Please call American Addiction Centers (AAC) at to begin the admissions process at one of our treatment centers or to learn more about the various options for addiction treatment.
+Please call American Addiction Centers (AAC) to begin the admissions process at one of our treatment centers or to learn more about the various options for addiction treatment.
 We are here 24/7 and happy to assist.